Get started now

 (h) telecommunication breakdowns, power outages or shortages, lack of warehouse or storage space, inadequate transportation services, or inability or delay in obtaining supplies of adequate or suitable materials.
 The Impacted Party shall give notice within 5 (five) business days of the Force Majeure Event to the other party, stating the period of time the occurrence is expected to continue.

-16.1 Each party shall, upon the reasonable request, and at the sole cost and expense, of the other party, promptly execute such documents and perform such acts as may be necessary to give full effect to the terms of this Agreement.
+15.1 Each party shall, upon the reasonable request, and at the sole cost and expense, of the other party, promptly execute such documents and perform such acts as may be necessary to give full effect to the Terms and any applicable Agreement.

-16.2 The relationship between the parties is that of independent contractors.
-Nothing contained in this Agreement shall be construed as creating any agency, partnership, joint venture, or other form of joint enterprise, employment, or fiduciary relationship between the parties, and neither party shall have authority to contract for or bind the other party in any manner whatsoever.
+15.2 The relationship between the parties is that of independent contractors.
+Nothing contained in these Terms shall be construed as creating any agency, partnership, joint venture, or other form of joint enterprise, employment, or fiduciary relationship between the parties, and neither party shall have authority to contract for or bind the other party in any manner whatsoever, unless stated otherwise in any Agreement.

-16.3 All notices, requests, consents, claims, demands, waivers, changes to the Statement of Work, and other communications hereunder shall be in writing and shall be deemed to have been given
+15.3 All notices, requests, consents, claims, demands, waivers, changes to the Statement of Work/an Agreement, and other communications hereunder shall be in writing and shall be deemed to have been given

 (a) when delivered by hand (with written confirmation of receipt);